Cian-H/formerr/README.md

 **Formerr** introduces the Result, Option, and Either monads—concepts popularized by functional languages and modern systems languages like Rust—adapted for Modern Fortran.

+It leverages `jinja` templates to generate **specialized, zero-allocation** implementations for common types, while providing a generic fallback for complex objects.

 ## Installation

 Formerr is designed to be used with the